Hello Volunteers and Riders:

-In accordance with CARD’s duty to provide a facility free of known hazards and recognizing that we serve a vulnerable population of children and adults with special needs, we are adopting the following policy to safeguard the health of our employees, program participants (clients), volunteers, visitors, and their families as well as the community at large, from the infectious Covid-19 virus, which is currently causing a global pandemic.
+In accordance with CARD’s duty to provide a facility free of known hazards and recognize that we serve a vulnerable population of children and adults with special needs:

-- All persons entering the CARD facility will be required to wear a mask that covers their mouth, nose, and chin at all times.
+- All persons entering the CARD facility will be required to wear a mask that covers their mouth, nose, and chin.